BladehasBroken/Comp3380-group17-project/readme.md

 2. For importing the CSV files into the database there is a Java application that uses Gradle and Java 17 while assuming that you have the auth dll setup for security.

-The path to the COMP_3380_Project needs to be set on line 17,
+The path to the COMP_3380_Project in "app.java" needs to be set,
 ```java
 private static final String PATH =
       "C:/Users/Bruce/IdeaProjects/COMP_3380_Project";
 ```
 and then that PATH should be directory were COMP_3380_Project is.

-On line 19 There is a file that contains the connection string for interacting with the database please modify it to your environment.
+ "app.java" also contains the connection string for interacting with the database please modify it to your environment.
 ```java
     final var connectionUrl=